Cortinarius iodes: Similar species

 Cortinarius iodes is a fairly distinctive species and its combination of characteristics make it readily identifiable.
 Several other Cortinarius species have evolved a slimy coating that probably help protects the fruit bodies from predation by insects and other invertebrates.
 Other field techniques can be used to help identify dry fruit bodies that have lost their slime coat: by checking for leaf and twig debris adhering to the surface, or, by kissing the cap and stem to exploit the lips' enhanced sensitivity to stickiness.
 C. iodeoides is virtually identical in appearance to C. iodes, but can be distinguished from the latter by its bitter-tasting cap cuticle and smaller, narrower spores measuring 7.7–9.3 by 4.6–5.4 μm.
-The "violet cort" (Cortinarius violaceus) has a dry, scaly, dark purple cap and stem.
-The "pungent cort" (Cortinarius traganus) has a dry, light purple cap and stem and a bad odor.
+The "violet cort" (C. violaceus) has a dry, scaly, dark purple cap and stem.
+The "pungent cort" (C. traganus) has a dry, light purple cap and stem and a bad odor.
 Two other widespread Cortinarius species with violet coloring and a slimy cap, C. salor and C. croceocaeruleus, can be distinguished from C. iodes by the absence of yellowish spotting.
 A North American species C. oregonensis has a paler lilac cap with a central region that is yellowish or brownish, and smaller spores that measure 7–8 by 4–5 μm.
-A non-Cortinarius lookalike, Inocybe lilacina, has a dry, silky cap that features a prominent umbo.
+Inocybe lilacina has a dry, silky cap that features a prominent umbo.

 Habitat and distribution

 Cortinarius iodes forms mycorrhizal associations with deciduous trees, particularly oaks.
-The fruit bodies of Cortinarius iodes sometimes grow singly, but more often scattered or in groups under hardwood trees, in humus and litterfall.
+The fruit bodies of C. iodes sometimes grow singly, but more often scattered or in groups under hardwood trees, in humus and litterfall.
 Typical habitats include bog edges, swampy areas, and hummocks.
 Fruiting usually occurs from July to November.
 In North America, it is common in eastern regions, and rare in the Pacific Northwest.
 Its distribution extends from eastern Canada south into Central America and northern regions of South America.
 It also occurs in northern Asia.
-Last update- found in Serbia, Europe.
+It has more recently been found in Serbia, Europe.